It takes a world. It takes you.

 Yet, independent research shows that only 2.5% of all humanitarian aid given by the UK Government is spent on ending violence against children.

-Join us to call on the UK Government to invest in safer futures for the world’s children.
+We have called on the UK Government to invest in safer futures for the world’s children.

 Our Government can make a real difference by investing in ending violence against children – making it a priority for its humanitarian aid – and by influencing other governments to do the same.

-Tell the Secretary of State for International Development that keeping children safe from violence – particularly in emergencies – is important to you.
+We have told the Secretary of State for International Development that keeping children safe from violence – particularly in emergencies – is important to you.

 Ngala, 10, forced to participate in the fighting